Senators tout Russia sanctions bill as ‘sledgehammer’ for Trump to end war in Ukraine

 Still, Trump has not yet publicly endorsed the bill, saying last week that he was “looking” at it and that the legislation will advance at his “option,” though Graham has said the president gave him the go-ahead.

-In recent days, Trump has announced a deal to send US weapons to Ukraine through NATO and floated sending another Patriot air defense system to the war-torn country.
+In recent days, Trump has announced a deal to send US weapons to war-torn Ukraine through NATO, including another Patriot air defense system.
 He has also recently ramped up his rhetoric against Putin, a stark reversal from his previous, sometimes conciliatory, approach as his frustration with the leader grows.

+Speaking to journalists on Sunday, Trump said that the US is going to send NATO “various pieces of very sophisticated military” to give to Ukraine, adding “they’re going to pay us 100% for them.”

+“So as we send equipment, they’re gonna reimburse us for that equipment.
+Doesn’t that sound good?
+That’s the way it should have been a long time ago,” he continued.

+Trump said he had not yet decided how much equipment the US would send to Ukraine, but he would be providing them because the people in Ukraine “do need protection.”

+“It’ll be business for us, and we will send them Patriots, which they desperately need, because Putin really surprised a lot of people.”

-The president told NBC on Thursday that he will have “a major statement to make on Russia on Monday,” and he also plans to meet with NATO Secretary General Mark Rutte during his visit to the US early in the week, according to the alliance.
+The president told NBC on Thursday that he will have “a major statement to make on Russia on Monday.”

 Graham and Blumenthal, who will also meet with Rutte during a dinner with lawmakers on Monday, predicted that Trump will soon allow NATO allies to tap into seized Russian assets to help aid Ukraine.